 Though this list gives a general overview of possible butorphanol side effects, it's vital to remember that every person will experience things differently.
 For specific guidance, it is always advised to speak with a healthcare practitioner.

-It’s advised to collaborate with your healthcare practitioner to reduce risks and guarantee the safe and efficient use of butorphanol by being aware of potential adverse effects.
+It’s advised to collaborate with your healthcare practitioner to reduce risks and guarantee a safe and efficient butorphanol dose and administration by being aware of potential adverse effects.
 Keep in mind that this information is intended to empower and educate rather than to discourage using medicine when required and suitable.

 That being said, like most illicit and prescription opioids, butorphanol does have a potential for abuse, albeit one that is lower than more well-known narcotics.
 Regardless, it is crucial to address any drug abuse, especially that involving opioids.